daattali/ddpcr/README.md

     #> 10  B01 1294 1037       1
     #> ..  ...  ...  ...     ...

-This shows us the fluorescent intensities of each droplet, along with the current cluster assignment of each droplet.
-Right now all droplets are assigned to cluster 1 which corresponds to *undefined* since no analysis has taken place yet.
-You can see all the clusters that a droplet can belong to with the `clusters()` function
+> **Technical note**: This shows us the fluorescent intensities of each
+> droplet, along with the current cluster assignment of each droplet.
+> Right now all droplets are assigned to cluster 1 which corresponds to
+> *undefined* since no analysis has taken place yet.
+You can see all the
+> clusters that a droplet can belong to with the `clusters()` function
+>

-    plate %>% clusters
+>     plate %>% clusters

-    #> [1] "UNDEFINED" "FAILED"    "OUTLIER"   "EMPTY"
+>     #> [1] "UNDEFINED" "FAILED"    "OUTLIER"   "EMPTY"
+>

-This tells us that any droplet in a `ddpcr_plate`-type experiment can be classified into those clusters.
-Any droplet is initially *UNDEFINED*, droplets in failed wells are marked as *FAILED*, and the other two names are self explanatory.
+> This tells us that any droplet in a `ddpcr_plate`-type experiment can
+> be classified into those clusters.
+Any droplet is initially
+> *UNDEFINED*, droplets in failed wells are marked as *FAILED*, and the
+> other two names are self explanatory.

 We can see the results of the plate so far with `plate_meta()`